 Alimony can be a contentious issue in divorce cases.
 The spouse who depended primarily on the other for financial support during the marriage worries about losing their standard of living, Read More

-530 Oak St. Suite 102
+530 Oak Street, Suite 102

 Syracuse, New York 13203